hannako/noodle/README.md

-# noodle
+# Noodle

-This site is a group address book, users create a profile containing their address and birthday and this information is visible to all the members of their group.
+Noodle is a group address book, users create a profile containing their address and birthday and this information is visible to all the members of their group.
 The site is invitation only, users are sent an email sign up link by the group admin.

 ### Instructions
 * `git clone https://github.com/hannako/noodle.git`